blumixid/docs/manageapps/devapps.md

 #Developing apps
 {: #developingapps}

-*Last updated: 17 March 2016*
+Last updated: 17 March 2016
 {: .last-updated}

-You can develop applications by using an integrated development environment (IDE) or a text editor, or you can use {{site.data.keyword.Bluemix}} DevOps Services.
+You can develop applications by using an integrated development environment (IDE) or a text editor, or you can use {{site.data.keyword.Bluemix_notm}} DevOps Services.
 {:shortdesc}